-Last week, Facebook announced during its first-quarter earnings call that over 500 million daily active people are using Instagram, Facebook and Messenger Stories.
+Facebook announced during its first-quarter earnings call in late April that over 500 million daily active people are using Instagram, Facebook and Messenger Stories.
 That’s up from 400 million in just June 2018.
 With such rapid scale comes exciting advertising opportunities, right?

 In terms of producing innovative mobile ads, the answer is a resounding Yes.
 The ROAS (return on ad spend) picture, however, is not as clear yet.
 For Nanigans customers, the percentage of overall ad budgets going to Instagram Stories is still small (under 5%), with the large majority of Facebook/Instagram budgets going to newsfeed ads.

 Nevertheless, the Stories format has been gaining one more little chunk of ad spend each quarter, proving it can perform at the same level as the Facebook and Instagram feeds.
 With lower-than-feed CPMs and a growing user base, we predict Stories’ budgets will keep rising.

 What is clear is that the creative opportunities with Stories are unprecedented.
 Stories offer brands a unique chance to create a new breed of fun, loose mobile advertising.
 The “Stories Aesthetic” is forcing marketers to stop leaning on static images or repurposed TV commercials and consider the creative possibilities of producing ads that mesh with the Stories format and its users’ sensibilities.